|

 - Possibility to duplicate a punched-paper tape,

-- Can be used as a standard teletype machine (in plaintext mode),
+- Possibility to use the machine as a teletypewriter (in plaintext mode),

 - Supports both Cyrillic (Russian) and Latin alphabets.